stephenmcd/mezzanine/README.rst

   * Contributed code must be written in the existing style.
 This is as simple as following the `Django coding style`_ and most importantly `PEP 8`_.
   * Run the tests before committing your changes.
 If your changes causes the tests to break, they won't be accepted.
-  * If you're adding new functionality, you must include basics tests and documentation.
+  * If you're adding new functionality, you must include basic tests and documentation.

 Donating
 ========